Pakistan's Islamic parties push for Taliban recognition in Afghanistan | DW | 08.10.2021

 Ihtesham added his organization was considering approaching the government with a request to recognize the Taliban.

-Maulana Abdul Akbar Chitrali, a leader of the Islamic political party Jamaat Islami, says his party chief is demanding that Islamabad recognize Taliban rule in Afghanistan.
+Maulana Abdul Akbar Chitrali, a leader of the Islamic political party Jamaat-e-Islami, says his party chief is demanding that Islamabad recognize Taliban rule in Afghanistan.

 "We will also make this demand in parliament," he told DW, adding that the party is also launching mobilization for this purpose.